AdrienneChristy/JavaScript-Snippits/README.md

 This repository is for basic scripting snippets.

+constructorArrayLoop.js constructs a function, creates an array, and loops through the array.

 forWhile.js contains For loop to console number 1-10, and While loop to console "hello" while condition is true.